 Franklin-Marshall College: In Lancaster, Pennsylvania, students arriving with a score of 30 or more on their IB diploma are awarded a full year of credit toward a Franklin & Marshall degree.
 For individual exams, IB course students will receive one or two course credits (depending on discipline) for each HL exam passed with a score of 5 or higher.
 Because of their simplified credit system, this is roughly equivalent to the 30 for 30 policy offered at many other universities.
 Franklin-Marshall courses are generally worth one credit (rather than the typical four credits per class), meaning eight course credits is equal to one year of study.

-University of Georgia: Although their website generally describes credit awarded, a quick search leads to a very generous HL and SL credit offering described in this document.
-Deciphering the equivalency table is tricky, but depending on your score you are likely to get 4-12 credits per exam even for some SL’s.
-That will add up fast and they indicate that most students arrive on campus with an average of 7 courses already covered by credit.
+University of Georgia: The UGA registrar website has an overview of their credit policy, but be sure to click-through to see the very generous HL and SL credit offering described in their IB credit equavalencies.
+As an IB student, you are likely to get 4-12 credits per exam even for some SL’s.
+That will add up fast and the UGA admissions office indicates that most students arrive on campus with an average of 7 courses already covered by credit.